GrantQuick/RE-HESA/README.md

 * $emailPath - set this to the full file path of your exported email.csv file
 * $mobilePath - set this to the full file path of your exported mobile.csv file
 * $phonePath - set this to the full file path of your exported phone.csv file
+* $husidPath - set this to the full file path of your exported HUSID.csv file
 * $countryCodePath - set this to the full file path of the CSV of HESA valid country codes, downloadable from here: https://www.hesa.ac.uk/5272e752-eeca-4a78-8e51-f10da7363972
 * $generatedFile - set this to the full file path of the output file you would like to create
 * $ukPrnValue - set this to the UK PRN value for your institution, available via https://www.ukrlp.co.uk/